 Ok!
 Let’s hop right to it!
 (Sorry, I couldn’t resist.)

-Just click through on the links below the photos to be taken to the full instructions for each craft.
+Just click on the links below the photos to be taken to the full instructions for each craft.

 Easy Easter Crafts for Preschoolers: